VIRGINIA

 Evansport Battery, located downtown, was actually two adjacent batteries on the river bank, and another 400 yards inland on Waller (Rising) Hill protected with several rifle pits.
 Two large earth-covered magazines were also located to the rear of Waller Hill.
 No remains.
 A marker and gun display (2008) are on Waller Hill.
 The old Quantico Hotel was built here in 1871, became the USMC Waller Hall Officers' Club in 1918, closed in 1968 and was razed in 1970.

 Chopawamsic Battery was located at the mouth of Chopawamsic Creek.
 No remains.
-Camp Chopawamsic was also here.
+Camp Chopawamsic (1st Regiment Tennessee Infantry) was also here.
 The mouth of Chopawamsic Creek was rerouted in 1930-31 due to the construction of the Quantico MCAF runway (Turner Field).
 A CSA field battery was located where the creek now empties to the Potomac River.

 All works were destroyed and abandoned by the Confederates in March 1862.

-CSA encampments located at or in the vicinity of Evansport included Camp Holmes (Arkansas and North Carolina infantry), Camp French (Georgia infantry), and Camp Dave Curran (North Carolina infantry).
-Various other infantry and cavalry troops from Florida, Tennessee, Maryland, and Virginia also occupied several other unnamed encampment sites and picket posts.
+Additional CSA encampments located at or in the vicinity of Evansport included Camp Holmes (Arkansas and North Carolina infantry), Camp French (November 1861 - March 1862) (35th Regiment Georgia Infantry) one mile from the river, and Camp Dave Curran (North Carolina infantry).
+Various other infantry and cavalry units from Florida, Tennessee, Maryland, and Virginia also occupied several other unnamed encampment sites and picket posts.

 Quantico Marine Corps Base (U.S. Military Reservation)